Orsa & Winston Porchetta Sandwich

 Sandwich Los Angeles

-At Orsa & Winston in downtown L.A.’s Old Bank District, chef Josef Centeno straddles the line between Italy and Japan.
-This year, he started offering sandwiches at lunch on house-baked milk bread brioche.
-I clearly won’t deny versions with fried chicken katsu or steak, which are the sandwiches initially inspired Centeno on a trip to Japan, but since I was dining at Orsa & Winston on my birthday, the filling clearly called for pork.
+The menu at Orsa & Winston straddles the line between Italy and Japan in downtown Los Angeles.
+Chef-owner Josef Centeno named the Old Bank District restaurant for his two Brussels Griffons, Winston and Bear (Orsa in Japanese).
+This year, Orsa & Winston started offering sandwiches at lunch on house-baked milk bread brioche.
+I clearly won’t deny versions with fried chicken katsu or steak, which are the sandwiches that initially inspired chef Centeno on a trip to Japan.
+Since I was dining at Orsa & Winston on my birthday, the filling clearly called for celebratory pork.
+If you don’t know by now, from reading several hundred Dose of Vitamin P columns, pork is my favorite meat.

-Their Porchetta Sandwich ($11) incorporates Centeno’s Italian influence and features meaty, slow-roasted slabs of fat-streaked pork belly tucked into buttery toasted milk bread brioche that’s stripped of its crust before serving.
+Their Porchetta Sandwich ($11) incorporates chef Centeno’s Italian influence and features meaty, slow-roasted slabs of fat-streaked pork belly that he tucked into milk bread brioche.
+Centeno and his team strips the crust from each buttery toasted milk bread slice before serving.
 This sandwich co-starred crunchy, lightly vinegared cabbage slaw and ultra-savory house-made bulldog sauce that riffs on a Japanese brand of tonkatsu sauce called Bull-Dog.
-Bonus: each “bagged” sandwich comes with house-made potato chips.
+Bonus: each “bagged” sandwich comes with crunchy house-made potato chips.

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.